19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 (b) where the employee is dead, to or for the benefit of any one or more of the deceased employee’s dependants or to the estate of the deceased employee where a will has been produced, as the Commissioner deems fit, or where the deceased employee has no dependants, to the Workers’ Fund; or

-(c) where the employee is mentally incapacitated, to any one or more of the employee’s dependants for the benefit of the employee, or to any deputy appointed or deemed to be appointed for the employee by the High Court under the Mental Capacity Act 2008.
+(c) where the employee is mentally incapacitated, to any one or more of the employee’s dependants for the benefit of the employee, or to any deputy appointed for the employee by the High Court under the Mental Capacity Act 2008 to manage the employee’s property, as the Commissioner deems fit.

 [5/2008]